a327ex/www/content/posts/community_management.md

 reasonable and pure, it fundamentally comes from a different place, and that place is generally worse.

 So once the streamers are given power, they'll want power again and again.
 If you comply they will play your game, and if they enjoy it they might even make your game extremely popular.
-But if at any point after that you decide to refuse them their drug they will get angry and they might even decide to retaliate.
+But if at any point after that you decide to refuse them their drug they will get angry and they might even decide to retaliate through their audience.

 Asmongold has been doing that with Blizzard lately and it's absolutely vicious.
 In case you didn't know, he basically spends a few hours of his stream going over Blizzard's recent lawsuit and just shitting on them in every possible way imaginable.
 He's started playing FF14 and has been trying very hard to drive as many people from WoW as possible.
 And he also [interviewed Chris](https://www.youtube.com/watch?v=Y6_fQumEAWE) as a way to clearly